Nasdaq Stockholm AB: LISTING OF WARRANTS ISSUED BY SWEDBANK AB

-Nasdaq Stockholm has decided to list 147 warrant(s) issued by Swedbank AB with effect from 2018-01-29.
-The warrant(s) will be listed on the NSDX segment of the Nasdaq First North Sweden.
+Nasdaq Stockholm has decided to list 146 warrants issued by Swedbank AB with effect from 2018-01-31.
+The warrants will be listed on the NSDX segment of the Nasdaq First North Sweden.

 Please find instrument identifiers in the attached document.